osmlab/atlas-checks/docs/tutorials/tutorial1-PoolSizeCheck.md

 The properties for the new check make sure it is enabled, and sets our values for the maximum and minimum surface areas for the pool.

-#### Run your correction
+#### Run your check

-Now that you have built your correction, the next step is simply to run it.
+Now that you have built your check, the next step is simply to run it.
 And this is all explained [here](../standalone.md).